NikhilReddy516/frontend-interview-tests/todo-list/README.md

 - Allows the user to add a task by typing into the `input` field and clicking on the **Add** button.
   - The task will be added to the existing list of tasks and has the state of active.
   - An active task will have a **Complete** button and a **Delete** button.
-- Allows the user to mark am active task as complete.
+- Allows the user to mark an active task as complete.
   - The task will be decorated with a strikethrough.
   - The **Complete** button will not be shown, instead show **Uncomplete**.
 - Allows the user to mark a completed task as active.